WeTechHK/Universal-BCOS-DOC/source/develop/verifying/index.md

 ### Trustlessness {#trustlessness}

 Trustlessness is arguably the biggest premise for smart contracts and [decentralized applications (dapps)](/developers/docs/dapps/).
 Smart contracts are “immutable” and cannot be altered; a contract will only execute the business logic defined in the code at the time of deployment.
-This means developers and enterprises cannot tamper with a contract's code after deploying on Ethereum.
+This means developers and enterprises cannot tamper with a contract's code after deploying on Universal BCOS.

 For a smart contract to be trustless, the contract code should be available for independent verification.
 While the compiled bytecode for every smart contract is publicly available on the blockchain, low-level language is difficult to understand—for both developers and users.